int13h/http_agent/README.md

 3) Filtering needs work (features) payload for example

-4) Need to do log management for httpry

-5) This is beta.
+4) This is beta.
 It might break things.

 ## Observations